 In 1995, Dan and his wife Mary sold their share of Reuland Food Service to Jeff and his wife, Cindi.
 Jeff, Brigit, and Ryan Reuland share in the ownership today.

-Jeff’s oldest daughter, Brigit, has had hands-on training with her father begun during her high school years, expanding since her graduation in 1994 to include almost facet of the food service industry.
+Jeff’s oldest daughter, Brigit, has had hands-on training with her father begun during her high school years, expanding since her graduation in 1994 to include almost every facet of the food service industry.
 Ryan joined the team in 2000, focusing on the business end.
 Many of the employees who you will meet at Reuland's have worked there for twenty or more years and have become a part of the family.
 John Miller since 1974 and Julie Tuma since 1983 are why Reuland Food Service continues to flourish today.

 When you visit Reuland’s Deli, you’ll find the second and third generations carrying on the family tradition of consistently delicious homemade food and friendly personal service.
 Through the catering end of their business, Reuland Food Service offers creativity, versatility, and, of course, the same wonderful food and friendly service people have been counting on for over fifty years.